PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 * Scenario 1 - Model was build using studio designer (more details in []) and now it needs to be deployed as a webservice (real-time or batch).

+* Scenario 2 - Model was build using studio notebooks and now it needs to be deployed as a webservice (real-time or batch).

 * Scenario 3 - Model was build using studio notebooks and now its results needs to be stored in a daily basis in a data lake file or database table.

 ## Scenario 1 - Model was build using studio designer (more details in []) and now it needs to be deployed as a webservice (real-time or batch).